pyfsi/coconut/coupling_components/solver_wrappers/fluent/fluent.md

 -   *`X.py`*: defines the `SolverWrapperFluentX` class,
 -   *`X.jou`*: Fluent journal file to interactively run the FSI simulation, written in Scheme,
--   *`X.c`*: Fluent UDF file that implements additional functionality used in Fluent, written in C.
+-   *`fluent.c`*: Fluent UDF file that implements additional functionality used in Fluent, written in C.

 ### The `initialize` method